Intellectual Property Policy

 - Chief Operating Officer for employment matters

-- Deputy Vice-Chancellor (External Engagement and Partnerships) for UTS Startups, and
+- Deputy Vice-Chancellor (External Engagement and Partnerships) for UTS Startups

-- Dean, Graduate Research School for graduate research related matters.
+- Dean, Graduate Research School for graduate research matters, and

 5. Roles and responsibilities

-The Deputy Vice-Chancellor (Research), Deputy Vice-Chancellor (Education and Students) and the Chief Operating Officer are jointly responsible for enforcement and compliance of this policy, ensuring that its principles and statements are observed.
+5.1 Policy owner: The Deputy Vice-Chancellor (Research), the Deputy Vice-Chancellor (Education and Students) and the Chief Operating Officer are jointly responsible for enforcement and compliance of this policy, ensuring that its principles and statements are observed.

-- research and research-generated intellectual property (including graduate research) in line with this policy and the Research Policy
+- research and research intellectual property (including graduate research) in line with this policy and the Research Policy

-- the approval of the Research Intellectual Property Procedure, and
+- the approval of the Research Intellectual Property and Research Translation Procedure, and

 - issues relating to open access in line with the Open Access Policy.

-The Deputy Vice-Chancellor (Education and Students) has specific responsibility for:
+The Deputy Vice-Chancellor (Education and Students) is responsible for:

-- intellectual property developed as part of course and educational material in line with the Award Course Approval Policy and the Award Course Approval and Publication Procedure, and
+- intellectual property developed as part of course and educational material in line with the Course Approval Policy and the Course Approval and Publication Procedure, and

 - the approval of the Teaching and Learning Intellectual Property Procedure.

-The Chief Operating Officer has particular responsiblility for staffing, employment contracts and appointments.
+The Chief Operating Officer is responsible for staffing, employment contracts and appointments.

-The Director, Research Office is the primary point of contact for advice on implementing and administering issues in relation to research-generated intellectual property.
+5.2 Policy contacts: The Director, Research Office is the primary point of contact for advice on implementing and administering research intellectual property matters.

-The Pro Vice-Chancellor (Education) is the primary point of contact for advice on implementing and administering issues in relation to teaching and learning generated intellectual property.
+The Pro Vice-Chancellor (Education) is the primary point of contact for advice on implementing and administering teaching and learning generated intellectual property matters.

 The Dean, Graduate Research School is the primary point of contact for advice on graduate research students’ intellectual property.